 In addition to any required development approvals, a Building Permit may be needed to ensure buildings are safe for their intended purpose.
-Building policies and bylaws must be followed to during the building process.
+Building policies and bylaws must be followed during the building process.
 A number of inspections must be passed before an Occupancy Certificate or Letter of Completion is issued.

 Are you planning to start building or renovating?

 Check with the Planning Department to make sure you have all the necessary approvals and permits for your proposed development before you start any work.

 Building and renovations are regulated by the Building Bylaw.
 This bylaw includes regulations for construction, alteration, repair and demolition of buildings and structures.
 Development regulations, such as building setbacks and height, are under the Land Use Bylaw.

 Additional policies that may be applicable to your building process are the Heron Policy and the Green Building Standards Policy.

 You will need a Building Permit (BP) to: